-S 2
+S 3

-SENATE BILL 1015 Children & Human Resources Committee Substitute Adopted 4/30/97
+SENATE BILL 1015

+Children & Human Resources Committee Substitute Adopted 4/30/97 Third Edition Engrossed 5/1/97

-Short Title: We elfare Reform Act of 1997.
+Short Title: Welfare Reform Act of 1997.
 (Public)

 Sponsors:

 Referred to:

 April 21, 1997

 A BILL TO BE ENTITLED

-AN ACT TO E STABLISH THE WELFARE REFORM ACT OF 1997.
+AN ACT TO ESTABLISH THE WELFARE REFORM ACT OF 1997.

-sembly of North Carolina enacts:
+The General Assembly of North Carolina enacts:

-RK FIRST PROGRAM.
+PART 1.
+WORK FIRST PROGRAM.

 Section 1.
-The title of Part 2 of Article 2 of Chapter 108A of the Gener
+The title of Part 2 of Article 2 of Chapter 108A of the Genera

-Statutes reads a -
+Statutes reads as rewritten:

 "Part 2.
 Aid to Families with Dependent Children.
 Work First Program."

-Section on 2.
+Section 2.
 G.S.
 108A-24 reads as rewritten:

 "§ 108A-24.
-D efinitions.
+Definitions.

-As used in C Chapter 108A:
+As used in Chapter 108A: 1.0

-(1) 'Applicant' is any person who requests assistance or on whose behalf
+(1) 'Applicant' is any person who requests assistance or on whose beh alt

 assistance is requested.
+C

-(1a) 'County department of social services' means a county department of
+(1a) 'County department of social services' means a county department

-social services, consolidated human services agency, or other local
+social services, consolidated human services agency, or other loc

-agency designated to administer or provide services pursuant to this
+agency designated to administer or provide services pursuant to the 111S

-(2) Article.

-(2) 'Department' is the Department of Human Resources, unless the context

-clearly indicates otherwise.
+'Department' is the Department of Human Resources, unless the context clearly indicates otherwise.